HyraXuna/Password_creator/README.md

 # For the application:

-You can find in the dist folder the .exe than you can download and use for what you need.\\
+You can find in the dist folder the .exe than you can download and use for what you need.

 ⚠️ It was done on Windows, so it works only on Windows OS !

+Don't forget to download all in dist folder (.exe and image) to have the application working well.